 The 24 VDC field wiring needs to be of an appropriate gauge for the number of annunciators and the total wiring run length.
-See the specifications section "Current Drain for Battery Calculations", and calculate the maximum current for all Annunciators summed together.
+Refer to the Current Drain for Battery Calculations on page 8 to calculate the maximum current for all annunciators summed together.

-Attention: Accidentally connecting any of the 24 VDC wires to the RS-485 wiring will result in damage to the annunciator and/or to the fire alarm control panel to which it is connected.
+Accidentally connecting any of the 24 VDC wires to the RS-485 wiring will result in damage to the annunciator and/or to the fire alarm control panel to which it is connected.